Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 3 - Variables.md

 Let's break down the code:

 - `local`: The `local` keyword indicates that the variable is **locally scoped**.
-We'll discuss scope in detail in a later section, but for now, remember to almost always include it!
+We'll discuss scope in detail in a later section, but for now, remember to always include it!
 - `greeting`: This is the name of the variable.
 We've chosen it to be "greeting".
 - `=`: This is the **assignment operator**.
 The assignment operator assigns the value on the right-hand side to the left-hand side.
 - `"Hello World!"`: This is the value assigned to the variable.